 Hello and welcome to the 2026 Show Schedule.

-All shows will take place in the Society’s Hall.
+All shows will take place in the Society’s all.
 Entries for the show can be made between Monday & Thursday (Spring/Summer) and Monday to Friday (Autumn Show) up to 8.00 pm the week of the show by email, text or phone.
 This allows for paperwork to be completed before set-up for the shows on the Friday or Saturday before the show.
 Staging for these events will start at 8.00am on the Saturday morning for the Spring & Summer Shows and 8.00am on the Sunday morning for the Autumn Show.
 Doors will close at 10.00am SHARP and entrants will have until 10.15am to finish staging.
 JUDGING WILL COMMENCE at 10.30am.
-Staging on set up days is by appointment only.
-Please complete a ‘VARIETY NAME’ card should you know the name of your exhibit as this adds interest to the exhibits.
+Staging on set-up days is by appointment only.
+Please complete a ‘VARIETY NAME’ card if you know the name of your exhibit as this adds interest to the exhibits.
 Cards are available from the Administration Desk.

 All our Shows are open - you don’t have to be a member of CHS to enter (unless stated within the schedule).
-So, why not challenge family, friends, or fellow allotment holders to grow or bake the best exhibit.
+So why not challenge family, friends, or fellow allotment holders to grow or bake the best exhibit.
 We also have specific Children’s Classes for children under 12 years of age.

-While you are visiting the show, why not stop for a cup of tea or coffee and a slice of homemade cake at our Pop-Up Café.
-There will be raffle tickets for sale in the show hall, and our shop will be open in the afternoon during show times until 3.00pm (if volunteer staff/cashiers are available).
+Whilst you are visiting the show, why not stop for a cup of tea or coffee and a slice of homemade cake at our Pop-Up Café.
+There will be raffle tickets for sale in the show hall and our shop will be open in the afternoon during show times until 3.00pm (if volunteer staff/cashiers are available).

-Doors will open for public viewing at 1.30pm until 4.00pm.
-Raffle winner announcements and presentation of Awards and will commence from 3.30pm onwards.
+Doors will open for public viewing from 1.30pm until 4.00pm.
+Raffle winner announcements and presentation of Awards will commence from 3.30pm onwards.

 Any help to either set up and clear away tables at the end of the day, baking cakes for the Café or help on the day will always be very much appreciated.
 Please contact the Show Secretary if you can help.

-If you do make a cake for us to sell in the Café can you please list all the ingredients used in case of any allergic reaction.
+If you make a cake for us to sell in the Café can you please list all the ingredients used in case of any allergic reactions.

 Fingers crossed for a good gardening season and good luck when you enter the shows.